apike/allenpike.com/_posts/2025-04-30-post-chat-llm-ui.md

 I am in love with this.
 </div>

-A more complex cleanup might require followup questions for the user, but in most products, this can be fully chat-free.
+A more complex cleanup might require followup questions for the user, but in most products this can be fully chat-free.

 ## Summary and Synthesis